irsat000/CAI-Tools/README.md

 # CAI Tools
-This chrome/firefox extension is made for the purpose of getting the data of beta.character.ai characters in various formats.
+This chrome/firefox extension is made for the purpose of getting the data of character.ai characters in various formats.

 ###### Links
 Chrome store link: https://chrome.google.com/webstore/detail/cai-tools/nbhhncgkhacdaaccjbbadkpdiljedlje?hl=en